flatironinstitute/sciware/23_CommandLine/main.md

 ### Operating System

-- The base programs & libraries that control what a computer does
+- Base programs & libraries that control what a computer does
 - Divided into:
    - "kernel": privileged code that drives hardware and manages processes
    - "user space" processes: daemons/servers, desktop, ...